-2. Kurt Vonnegut credits Iowa's writing program for rekindling his love of literature.
+2. Vonnegut credits Iowa’s writing program for rekindling his love of literature.

-3. Kurt Vonnegut was offered an impressive book advance.
+3. He was offered an impressive book advance.

 Impressed by the book reviews Vonnegut wrote during his hiatus from fiction, publisher Seymour Lawrence offered Vonnegut a $25,000 advance to work on his Dresden book (and two other novels) full-time.